What is Revenue Optimization?

 - Channels. eCommerce store owners often make a mistake of putting too much focus on one channel and completely disregarding the rest.
 The six different eCommerce channels that you need to keep in mind include: Direct traffic, Paid search, Comparison shopping engines (e.g. Google product search), Marketplaces (e.g. eBay or Amazon), Mobile, and Social media.
 The best way to approach channel optimization is to diversify and build a portfolio of eCommerce channels to minimize the risks that come with overdependence on one strategy.

-The Revenue Management Process
+The Revenue Optimization Process

 The revenue management process can be broken down into 5 steps: